Take your stroller all the way to the plane door with these great compact models

 This was our first foray into compacts and it quickly became our everyday stroller.
 Better known for making robust joggers and outdoorsy models, the Nano immediately exceeded our expectations with a comfortable roomy ride, good recline and easy access storage space.

 Yoyo can also be used from newborn giving it extra versatility.
-Using the newborn attachment set you can add any compatible car seat – they, of course, promote their own which is the Babyzen iZi Go Modular by Be Safe.
+Using the Yoyo newborn attachment set you can add any compatible car seat.

 And as your family grow, they also offer a branded Babyzen stroller board for a toddler to travel seated at the back.

-My only real issue with teh Yoyo is the price tag, is it THAT much better than the rest?
+My only real issue with the Yoyo is the price tag’; is it THAT much better than the rest?
+Maybe.

 It is undoubtedly the smallest folding of them all but you do give up a little (too much?) in your seat space and storage.
 The price makes it outstanding value though and with a few design tweaks over the year, worthy of sitting alongside these brands.

 A range of bright and colourful choices (that seem to vary between UK and US stockists) but there are some compromises on ride comfort and sun coverage.
 What it lacks in width it makes up for in height but it is incredibly narrow.

 For those looking for a little bit more than just the basic features for just a tiny bit more weight, consider the Pockit Plus.
 Weighing in at 12.3lbs it’s still a market leader but you get a bit more seat recline and canopy.
 With adaptors, it can also be used from newborn with a car seat.

 Note the Pockit brand doesn’t come with a travel bag like the others, you will need to purchase this separately if you want to store and carry the stroller.

 Baby Jogger City Tour 2